-At the end of practicum, students are required to submit a summary log of hours signed by their supervisor and their suprevisors' evaluation of their performance during practicum.
-The log and supervisors' evaluation form are available through the Doctoral Practicum (CNSL-9050) Blackboard course website.
+At the end of practicum, students are required to submit a summary log of clinical hours signed by their supervisor and their supervisors' evaluation of their performance during practicum.
+The log and supervisors' evaluation form are available through the Doctoral Practicum (CNSL-9050) Canvas course website.
 The supervisor evaluation form is in Appendix C.